Free-IAM/freeiam/README.dev.md

 FreeIAM uses a Makefile to streamline common development tasks.
 Instead of memorizing long commands, you can rely on concise `make` targets during development, testing, building, and releasing.

-All commands can also be executed directly (e.g. via `tox`, `pre-commit`, or `semantic-release`), but the Makefile serves as a convenient shortcut.
+All commands can also be executed directly (e.g. via `tox`, `prek`, or `semantic-release`), but the Makefile serves as a convenient shortcut.

 ---